Blueberry Cornmeal Tea Cake

-- In a medium bowl, whisk together flour, cornmeal, baking soda and salt until completely combined.
+- In a medium bowl, whisk together flour, cornmeal, baking powder and salt until completely combined.

 - In a large bowl, finely grate lemon zest from the lemon.
 Add sugar and vigorously whisk together until the sugar looks a little yellow.

 - Add one egg at a time, whisking each one until fully incorporated.